Skriv ut Lukk vindu

 All teaching on this program takes place in English.

-All students must complete mandatory safety training before they are allowed access and given permission to work in laboratories, workshops and the like.
+Some courses require mandatory health, security and environment (HSE) training before students are allowed access and given permission to work in laboratories, workshops and similar.
 This also goes for participation in fieldwork/research cruises and similar.
 Please contact your immediate supervisor for list of mandatory courses.

 Language of instruction